tiencm1022/Robot-Speech/README.md

 $ pip install SpeechRecognition<p>
 Installing PyAudio using pip:<p>
 $ pip install PyAudio<p>
+Run robot.py
+In the first time you run ai2thor, a file containing scenarios weighs about 500MB will be downloaded.

 # Actions
+Using keyboard to perform the following actions:<p>
 “w” - Move the agent forward by gridSize.<p>
 “a” - Move the agent left by gridSize (without changing view direction).<p>
 “s” - Move the agent backward by gridSize (without changing view direction).<p>